-This course is designed for anyone with a keen interest in sport and the sports performer and who wants to follow an exciting and rewarding career within the sport, health, leisure and coaching industries.
+This course is designed for anyone with a keen interest in sport and the sports performer.
+For those and who want to follow an exciting and rewarding career within the sport, health, leisure and coaching industries.
 Students will develop an understanding of many of the underlying principles to success in sport, including training programmes, the human body and how it responds to exercise.
 The qualification enables learners to develop their sector-specific skills, such as sport analysis and sports leadership, using realistic vocational contexts, and personal skills, such as communication, planning, time management and teamwork through a practical and skills-based approach to learning and assessment.
 The course involves various practical elements, therefore, a keen motivation to participate in a variety of sports is essential.

-Component Number Component Title How assessed 1 Preparing participants to take part in sport and physical activity. - Explore types and provision of sport and physical activity for different types of participant. - Examine equipment and technology required for participants to use when taking part in sport and physical activity. - Be able to prepare participants to take part in sport and physical activity.
+Component Number Component Title How assessed 1 Preparing participants to take part in sport and physical activity.
+Explore types and provision of sport and physical activity for different types of participant.
+Examine equipment and technology required for participants to use when taking part in sport and physical activity.
+Be able to prepare participants to take part in sport and physical activity and to lead and warm up a small group.
 Internally moderated coursework 2 Taking part and improving other participants sporting performance.
 Understand how different components of fitness are used in different physical activities.
-Be able to participate in sport and understand the roles and responsibilities of officials.
+Be able to demonstrate a range of skills in a sport.
+To perform in a sport/activity and understand the roles and responsibilities of officials.
 Demonstrate ways to improve participants sporting techniques.
-Internally moderated coursework 3 Developing fitness to improve other participants performance in sport and physical activity. - Explore the importance of fitness for sports performance. - : Investigate fitness testing to determine fitness levels. - Investigate different training methods. - Investigate fitness training programming to improve fitness and sports performance.
+Internally moderated coursework 3 Developing fitness to improve other participants performance in sport and physical activity.
+Explore the importance of fitness for sports performance.
+Investigate fitness testing to determine fitness levels.
+Investigate different training methods.
+Investigate fitness training programming to improve fitness and sports performance.
 External - 1.5 hr exam

-Assessment takes the form of coursework assignments except for Component 3 which is n externally sat examination.
+Assessment takes the form of two coursework assignments which involve 5+ hours of independent written work, plus a practical assignment.
+Component 3 is an externally sat examination.
 Each unit has its own assessment criteria and is graded on a scale of pass, merit or distinction.